souryacs/IDXL/README.md

 *********************************
-MNJSTXL
+MNJSTXL & PNJSTXL
 *********************************

 ******************************
-Species tree estimation using mode based accumulated internode count and extra gene leaves information
+Species tree estimation using internode count and excess gene leaves information
 ******************************

-MNJSTXL is a python based tool for computing species tree from a set of incongruent gene trees with Incomplete Lineage Sorting (ILS).
-One of the following measures between individual couplets are compurted for species tree estimation.
+MNJSTXL & PNJSTXL is a python based tool for computing species tree from a set of incongruent gene trees with Incomplete Lineage Sorting (ILS).
+Following measures between individual couplets are compurted for species tree estimation.

-A) Accumulated internode count between individual couplets
+A) Internode count between individual couplets (proposed in NJst approach (Liu et. al. 2011))

-B) Accumulated extra gene leaves count between individual couplets.
+B) Excess gene leaves count between individual couplets, computed for all the input gene trees.

-These measures are averaged with respect to all input gene trees, and subsequently used to form the distance matrix
-D. It is then applied to the NJ method for species tree construction.
+These measures are used to form respective distance matrices, which will be subsequently used for NJ based species tree construction.

 Description
 -----------------------